Tee Creek Dog Training Center

 A fun and cute game for timing with variables!

-The penguin and the Yeti—a favorite!
+The penguin and the Yeti=a favorite!

-Back To The TopInto every dog's life a lot of FUN must fall!
+Into every dog's life a lot of FUN must fall!

 Tricks & Games classes are a wonderful activity for dogs and handlers who love to learn, love to perform and can laugh at themselves!
 This program is a wonderful complement for Therapy Dogs who want to do "shows" at the nursing homes and hospitals they visit.

 You may find that a dog who appears resistant to more formal activities really does enjoy learning tricks.
-Some dogs that we would consider "dumb" because they can’t follow orders, are actually very smart but see no reason to please their indulgent owners (Anybody out there have a cat?).
+Some dogs that we would consider "dumb" because they canât follow orders, are actually very smart but see no reason to please their indulgent owners (Anybody out there have a cat?).

 This class will teach you how to get the behaviors you want from your dog (not just tricks!).
 We will introduce an array of tricks that allows you to have fun with your dog while amazing your friends!
 No two classes are exactly alike, so take this class often!